Duet3D/wiki-content/User_manual/Machine_configuration/robot_industrial_6_axis.md

 # orientation

-I am not aware of G-Code describing the orientation of a 6 axis DOF robot, so I'm currently using the following method:
-* B"orientationType=full" must be set to use it
-* describe the orientation by quaternions and use ABCD letters for the values: A for the real value of rotation and BCD for the imaginary values of the rotation axis vector.
-Quaternions can be directly translated into the rotation information of the transformation matrix.
+Full orientation of a 6 axis robot will be described by using quaternions.
+G-Code ABCD are the real and 3 imaginary numbers in this order.
+6 axis robot can also operated in AC or BC mode.
+G-Code AC or BC commands will be translated into the full orientations of the robot.
+Internally, all orientations are stored as rotation information as part of a transformation matrix with full information of all three coordination axes.

-* G1 or G2/G3 XYZABCD will then describe a 6 DOF position with orientation
+* G1 or G2/G3 XYZABCD describes a 6 DOF position with orientation

 Currently not implemented is quaternion based segmentation, this would require a change in the main firmware code.
 Quaternion based rotations (slerp) have constant velocity and sound interesting for nonplanar printing or drilling, especially for B-Splines or Nurbs.